cwfietz/PrototypeCheckoutSystem-continued/ReadMe.md

 3. Show customer basket
 4. Calculate customer basket

-Number 4. prints a rough receipt
+Number 4.
+Prints a rough receipt

 ## Limitations:
 - At this time the first three menu items only allow the user to display.
 There is no option to edit yet.